-- Excessive phosphate within an aquatic ecosystem may lead to eutrophication; with a corresponding reduction in oxygen levels, reduction in species diversity and subsequent impacts on animal life; - Groundwater dependent habitats include both surface water habitats (e.g. hard oligomesotrophic lakes) and Groundwater Dependent Terrestrial Ecosystems (GWDTEs, e.g. alkaline fens).
-Any change in the water quality of these systems may have subsequent effects on these habitats and species; and therefore will be subject to an evaluation of the significance of any such effect; - The discharge of additional P loads to the environment (through surface and sub surface pathways) may have implications for nutrient sensitive species such as the freshwater pearl mussel, Atlantic salmon and the white-clawed crayfish. - Phosphorus (P) in wastewater collection systems is the result of drinking water and derived from a number of other sources, including P imported from areas outside the agglomeration through import of sludges or leachates for treatment at the plant.
-The disposal and use of P removed in wastewater sludge is regulated (i.e. through nutrient management plans) and should not pose further threat of environmental impact;

-- Leakage of phosphates from the drinking water supply network to the environment from use of OP; - Direct discharges of increased P to waterbodies from the wastewater treatment plant licensed discharges; and - Potential discharges to waterbodies of untreated effluent potentially high in OP Storm Water Overflows (SWOs).
+- Impacts caused by the alteration of groundwater quality may have potential negative impacts on groundwater dependent ecosystems.
+Groundwater dependent habitats include both surface water habitats (e.g. hard oligo-mesotrophic lakes) and Groundwater Dependent Terrestrial Ecosystems (GWDTEs, e.g. alkaline fens).
+Any change in the water quality of these systems may have subsequent impacts for these habitats and species; - The discharge of additional phosphorus loads to the environment (through surface and sub surface pathways) may have potentially negative impacts on nutrient sensitive species such as the freshwater pearl mussel, Atlantic salmon and the white-clawed crayfish.
+Any deterioration in the conservation status of these species would be considered a negative impact; - Phosphorus in wastewater collection systems is the result of drinking water and derived from a number of other sources, including phosphorus imported from areas outside the agglomeration through import of sludges or leachates for treatment at the plant.
+The disposal and use of phosphorus removed in wastewater sludge is regulated (i.e. through nutrient management plans) and should not pose further threat of environmental impact; - Leakage of phosphates from the drinking water supply network to the environment from use of OP; - Direct discharges of increased phosphorus to waterbodies from the wastewater treatment plant licensed discharges; and - Potential discharges to waterbodies of untreated effluent potentially high in OP Storm Water Overflows (SWOs).

-5.3 ASSESSMENT OF IMPACTS RELATING TO OPERATIONAL ACTIVITIES
+5.3 ASSESSMENT OF CONSTRUCTION IMPACTS